eerimoq/asn1tools/README.rst

 - The CLASS keyword (X.681) and its friends are not yet supported.

-- Paramterization (X.683) is not yet supported.
+- Parametrization (X.683) is not yet supported.

 Installation
 ============